All about Procedure Linkage Table

 jmp .plt

-The PLT resolver in ld.so looks up the symbol with the .got.plt descriptor, writes the resolved address to the .got.plt entry, and then performs a tail call to the resolved address.
+The PLT resolver in ld.so is an assembly trampoline that invokes elf/dl-runtime.c:_dl_fixup to resolve the .got.plt entry and then perform a tail call to the resolved address. _dl_fixup reads r_offset and r_info from the JUMP_SLOT entry (l_info[DT_JMPREL] plus an offset), looks up the symbol with the .got.plt descriptor, then writes the resolved address to the .got.plt entry (through elf_machine_fixup_plt).
 Now that the .got.plt entry has been updated to the actual function address, subsequent calls to foo will bypass the PLT resolver.

 Why is lazy binding slow?
 I can think of two factors.